On the Crepant Resolution Conjecture for Donaldson-Thomas Invariants: The Formula for DT Invariants

-The group $F_0N(\orb{X})$ is sent isomorphically to $F_{\exc}N(Y)$ via $\psi$ and we define $F_{\mr} N(\orb{X})$ to be the image under $\phi$ of $F_1N(Y)$ (the subscript $\mr$ stands for \emph{multi-regular} \cite{crc}).
-As it will be useful later, we analogously define $F_0N(Y)$ to be the subgroup spanned by sheaves supported in dimension zero.
+The group $F_{\mr}N(\X)$ is defined to be $\phi(F_1N(Y))$ and we recall the diagram \eqref{delta} from the introduction, which expressed how all the numerical classes on $Y$ and $\X$ match up.
 Before we may proceed, a technical remark is in order. \begin{rmk} As mentioned in the introduction, we think of DT invariants as weighted Euler characteristics of the Hilbert scheme of a given Calabi-Yau threefold $M$, where the weight is given by Behrend's constructible function.
 The proof of the flop formula in \cite{cala} relies on the technology of motivic Hall algebras of Joyce.
 One of the technical points of this approach is that the Hilbert scheme $\Hilb(M)$ has a forgetful morphism $\sigma$ to the stack of coherent sheaves $\orb{M}$.
 Thus, on $\Hilb(M)$ there are two candidate constructible functions: the Behrend function $\nu_{\Hilb(M)}$ and the pullback $\mu = \sigma^* \nu_{\orb{M}}$ of the Behrend function on $\orb{M}$.
 Fortunately there is a simple relationship between the two, which unfortunately introduces some signs: namely if $\O_M \onto E$ is a quotient, with $E$ supported in dimension at most one then \cite[Theorem 3.1]{tomcc}